 Examples.
 A telecommunications firm loses about 27% of its customers to churn each month.
 In order to properly focus churn reduction efforts, management wants to know if this percentage varies across predefined customer groups.
 Using bootstrapping, you can determine whether a single rate of churn adequately describes the four major customer types.
-For more information, see the topic Using Bootstrapping to Obtain Confidence Intervals for Proportions in Chapter 3 in IBM SPSS Bootstrapping 20.
+For more information, see the topic Using Bootstrapping to Obtain Confidence Intervals for Proportions in Chapter 3 on p.
+10.

 In a review of employee records, management is interested in the previous work experience of employees.
 Work experience is right skewed, which makes the mean a less desirable estimate of the "typical" previous work experience among employees than the median.
 However, parametric confidence intervals are not available for the median in the product.
-For more information, see the topic Using Bootstrapping to Obtain Confidence Intervals for Medians in Chapter 3 in IBM SPSS Bootstrapping 20.
+For more information, see the topic Using Bootstrapping to Obtain Confidence Intervals for Medians in Chapter 3 on p.
+16.

 Management is also interested in determining what factors are associated with employee salary increases by fitting a linear model to the difference between current and starting salaries.
 When bootstrapping a linear model, you can use special resampling methods (residual and wild bootstrap) to obtain more accurate results.
-For more information, see the topic Using Bootstrapping to Choose Better Predictors in Chapter 3 in IBM SPSS Bootstrapping 20.
+For more information, see the topic Using Bootstrapping to Choose Better Predictors in Chapter 3 on p.
+19.